HAIDA'S RADIO EQUIPMENT - 1950's

 In 1955, HAIDA carried a complete complement of eight CV's and eight CR's along with two CS ratings.

-Ronald Yaschuk explains the purpose of the Model TE-236 LF receiver fitted on the starboard bulkhead in one of the photos above.
-"The LF setup in ship's at sea was designed to copy the submarine broadcast, either at normal speed or a high-speed burst.
-When the submarine was submerged during an exercise, it could not copy the broadcast since LF does not penetrate seawater.
-Hence. the Commander of the Task Force, Task Group etc., designated one ship as SUBMARINE GUARD.
+"The LF setup in ships at sea was designed to copy the submarine broadcast.
+When the submarine was submerged during an exercise, it could not copy the broadcast since LF does not penetrate seawater very far.
+Hence, the Commander of the Task Force, Task Group etc., designated one ship as SUBMARINE GUARD.

 This was also laid out in the OPORDER Exercise Book.
 If your ship was tasked with this duty, you copied the submarine broadcast as well as the fleet broadcast.
 It was not a pleasant job as I recall, but someone had to do it.

-When the submarine surfaced, the Guard ship would rebroadast the the information to the submarine.
+When the submarine surfaced, the Guard ship would rebroadcast the information to the submarine.
 Low speed broadcasts were fairly reliable but the high speed burst could be obliterated or garbled by static or interference If both the sub and the ship missed the broadcast, you waited until the next designated broadcast period.
-If anything critical was missed that left the ship and the sub scrambling to obtain the the required information for the next phase of the EXERCISE.
+If anything critical was missed that left the ship and the sub scrambling to obtain the required information for the next phase of the EXERCISE.
 In addition, PL (plain language) sent to the sub had to be buttoned up (encrypted) and sent by CW which took a considerable amount of time.
-Meanwhile, during all of this, you had the C.O, OPSO an COMO hanging over your shoulder making things even more difficult".
+Some of the traffic for the sub was of high priority (such as re-positioning for the next exercise) would have to be relayed immediately.

 Transmitter Key Board